 The READ PASSWORD command is used to verify the password used in password protection mode.
-To verify the 64-bit password, the complete command sequence must be entered four times at four consecutive addresses selected by A[1:0].
+To verify the 64-bit password, the complete command sequence must be entered eight times at eight consecutive addresses selected by A[1:0] plus DQ15/A-1 in 8-bit mode, or four times at four consecutive addresses selected by A[1:0] in 16-bit mode.
 If the password mode lock bit is programmed and the user attempts to read the password, the device will output 00h onto the I/O data bus.